Monterey, California: Mexican period

 Mexico gained independence from Spain in 1821, but the civil and religious institutions of Alta California remained much the same until the 1830s, when the secularization of the missions converted most of the mission pasture lands into private land grant ranchos.
 In 1834, the San Carlos Cemetery was officially opened and interred many of the early local families.
+Agustín V. Zamorano established the first print shop in California, when he brought a printing press to Monterey, in the summer of 1834.

+During the Mexican period, the city was determined the site of District Court of the Territory of Alta California (Juzgado de Distrito del Territorio de la Alta California), since 1834, when Luis del Castillo Negrete, the appointed district judge (Juez de Distrito), took possession of the court; until 1836, when due to the rebellion led by Juan Bautista Alvarado, the judge left the city for the territory of Baja California, which de facto disqualified that instance and would close definitively until 1841, with a decree by Antonio López de Santa Anna.
+Subsequently, in 1842, the Superior Court (Superior Tribunal de Justicia del Departamento de las Californias) was installed, which had a short life, as it stopped functioning in 1845.

 Monterey was the site of the Battle of Monterey on July 7, 1846, during the Mexican–American War.
 It was on this date that John D. Sloat, Commodore in the United States Navy, raised the U.S. flag over the Monterey Custom House and claimed California for the United States.

 In addition, many historic "firsts" occurred in Monterey.
-These include California's first theater, brick house, publicly funded school, public building, public library, and printing press (which printed The Californian, California's first newspaper.)
+These include First theater in California, brick house, publicly funded school, public building, public library, and printing press (which printed The Californian, California's first newspaper.)
 Larkin House, one of Monterey State Historic Park's National Historic Landmarks, built in the Mexican period by Thomas Oliver Larkin, is an early example of Monterey Colonial architecture.
 The Old Custom House, the historic district and the Royal Presidio Chapel are also National Historic Landmarks.
 The Cooper-Molera Adobe is a National Trust Historic Site.